Salsa Mia on HGTV's -

 why be shy about it?
 The first thing you learn at Salsa Mia--

 even before dance steps -- is how to break the ice when

 approaching a dance partner.

 Another thing that makes Salsa Mia different, is how the

 "Miami-flavor" spills down to the street from a huge window high

-above Lincoln Road.
-Tourists passing by can't help but stop and
+above the road.
+Tourists passing by can't help but stop and look

 Christine Kerber from Sunny Isles stopped and looked so many